 - the communicator (verbal communication, noticing, helping, and written communication)

-Reflecting above list correctly sequenced according to my test results and taking into consideration the above emerged three clear profiles, I dare judge that My Competencies…
+Reflecting above list correctly sequenced according to Eric’s test results and taking into consideration the above emerged three clear profiles, he dares judge that his Competencies…

 → Personality traits summary: Combined conclusion